juhp/stack-all/README.md

 which can be created with `stack-all -c -o lts-13`.

 Happy stack building!

-This is how I do my "build ci" now locally.

 ## Install
 Run `stack install` or `cabal install` in the source.